Deploying Firebase from GitHub Actions

 Authenticating with

-is deprecated and will be removed in a future major version offirebase-tools
+--tokenis deprecated and will be removed in a future major version offirebase-tools.
+Instead, use a service account key withGOOGLE_APPLICATION_CREDENTIALS.

 Here’s a step-by-step guide on how to deploy your Firebase project with GitHub Actions.